Should your business lease or buy an EV fleet?

 Residual Trade-in Value

-The greatest benefit of purchasing your business EV fleet outright is that at the end of the payment period, your business owns the vehicles and can therefore generate a financial return from their trade-in value.
+The greatest benefit of purchasing your business electric vehicle fleet outright is that at the end of the payment period, your business owns the vehicles and can therefore generate a financial return from their trade-in value.

 If your calculations show that you will pay a similar amount to lease as to buy the vehicles within a typical lease period of 4 years, then consider how much you could make back by trading them in at the end of this period.
 By discounting that value from the purchase cost, drawn down over the same period, many operators find that purchasing works out cheaper for them.